-The SL6440 is a high level mixer designed to have a linear R.F. performance.
-The linearity can be programmed using the IP pin 11.
-The programmed current in the mixer, and flowing into the output pins (3, 14), is twice the value programmed in on Pin 11.
+The SL6440 is a high level mixer designed to have a linear RF performance.
+The linearity can be programmed using the lp pin (11).
+The total current programmed in the mixer and flowing into the output pins (3, 14), is twice the value programmed in on Pin 11.

-The output pins are open collector outputs so the conversion gain and output loads can be chosen for the application.
+The outputs pins are open collector outputs so that the conversion gain and output loads can be chosen for the specfic application.

-The device has a supply pin for the local oscillator circuitry Vcc 2 pin 4.
-Since the outputs are open collectors they should be returned to a supply Vcc 1 through a load.
+The device has a separate supply (Vcc2) for the oscillator buffer on pin 4.
+Since the outputs are open collectors they should be returned to a supply Vcc1 through a load.

-The choice of Vcc 1 is important since it must be ensured that the voltage on pins 3, 14 is not low enough to saturate the output transistors and so limit the signal swing unnecessarily.
-If the voltage on pins 3, 4 is always greater than Vcc 2 under all conditions the outputs will not saturate but the output frquency response may reduce if the output is near saturation.
-Minimum $Vcc 1 = (IP \times RI)^{2} + Vs + Vcc2$ where Ip = programmed current R1=DC load resistance if the signal swing is not know:miniumum Vcc 1 = 2 (Ip×RI) +Vcc2
+The choice of Vcc1 is important since it must be ensured that the voltage on pins 3 and 14 is not low enough to saturate the output transistors and so limit the signal swing unnecessarily.
+If the voltage on pins 3 and 14 is always greater than Vcc2 the outputs will not saturate, as the output frequency response will reduce near saturation.